dominion-30/blog/README.md

-This repository contains my portfolio
+This repository contains my blog on Study in Sweden.